 - Open Activity Monitor via Launchpad or Spotlight.

-How to Fix "Your System Has Run Out of Application Memory" Issue on Mac
+How to Fix the "Your System Has Run Out of Application Memory" Issue on Mac

-Too many apps running in the background can consume a lot of your mac memory usage.
-It is necessary to quit the unused apps instantly.
+Having too many apps running in the background can significantly consume your Mac's memory.
+It's necessary to quit unused apps promptly.

-From the Force Quit Applicationss list, select the apps you want to quit and click the Force Quit button.
+From the Force Quit Applications list, select the apps you want to quit and click the Force Quit button.

 If the error message persists, move on to the next step.

-Restarting is the easiest and most effective way to fix any problem with your Mac.
-Cache files and temporary files will be automatically cleared when you restart your Mac.
+Restarting is the easiest and most effective way to resolve any problem with your Mac.
+Cache files and temporary files are automatically cleared when you restart your Mac.